TomasHubelbauer/babel-sourcemap/readme.md

 mapped to their correct respective source locations, instead, they are mapped to the JSX element's tag name.

+## Purpose

+This should help finish https://github.com/TomasHubelbauer/cra-ast-localize/ which uses the source maps to figure out the string literals in JSX/TSX and replace them with calls to localization functions.

 ## To-Do

 ### Help resolve the Babel issue once they set up contributing on Windows